Hello all you Budding Lunatics!

 Binocular Targets:

-1. Crater Maurolycus - How many days after 1st quarter must you wait to see
+1. Crater Maurolycus - How many days after 1st quarter must you wait to see this crater?

 2. Crater Gassendi - What "Sea" is it near?
 Can you see any features in it?